gvwilson/thirdbit/_posts/2017/11/2017-11-04-books-for-programmers.md

    A sceptical (but not hostile) look at alternative medicine that is incidentally a great primer on standards of evidence and how to interpret scientific findings.

+1. Peter Frase: *[Four Futures][four-futures]*.
+   Explores four scenarios in which our reactions to increasing automation and worsening climate change play out.

 1. Elizabeth Green: *[Building a Better Teacher][babt]*.
    Shows that educational reforms over the last fifty years have failed